 STEP 3: DEPLOY YOUR MOBILITY PROGRAM IN PHASES

-If you are considering any size of mobile device deployment, you should plan to use one of the zero-touch configuration and enrollment technologies, like Apple®’s Device Enrollment Program (DEP).
+If you are considering any size of mobile device deployment, you should plan to use one of the zero-touch configuration and enrollment technologies, like Apple®’s Device Enrollment Program (DEP), Android for Work and Windows 10.
 Apple and the other OEMs have been working diligently to solve the deployment problem from a technology perspective and have succeeded in making this part of the program a no-brainer.
 All iOS devices can now be enrolled in DEP and managed centrally such that users have very few, if any, requirements in turning a new, unopened box into a working, fully configured device.
 The list of things you don’t have to worry about when your devices are enrolled in DEP is extensive and, without it, this list of tips would have to be 50 items long.
 According to Mr. Seemann, “No other development in enterprise mobility has had a more positive effect on deployments and management than DEP.
 There used to be a time when it wasn’t appropriate for all environments, but that is no longer the case.”

 Some of our favorites include: